 Climate and resilience scholarship programme

 As of last week, applications for a Queen Elizabeth Commonwealth Scholarship (QECS)-funded course in climate resilience have also opened.
 We’re excited to announce that Fiji National University (FNU) will be hosting a distance learning, Interdisciplinary Master's in Climate Change Mitigation and Resilience.
 This programme is directed at students from the Caribbean region with an interest in climate change training that responds to the variable impact of climate change on the development challenges of the country, and the region, including aspects of culture and indigenous knowledge and practices.
-For a life-changing opportunity to study abroad and drive change, prospective applicants will need to apply by 9 July, 4pm (UTC +1).

 The power of higher education